A+ for Effort: 44 Daily Use English Sentences in School

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)

-Daily Use English Sentences in School: Common Words and Phrases
+Common English Words and Phrases

-These words are typically used in a school environment, and it’s best to know their meanings before studying the sentences.
+These words are typically used in a school environment, and it’s best to know their meanings before studying sentences.

 Let’s jump into the vocabulary, shall we?

-- Classmates: The other students who study with you are your classmates.
+- Classmates : The other students who study with you are your classmates.
 Together, all of you form a class.

-- Teacher or professor: The person standing in front of the class teaching is called a teacher and in higher classes, a professor.
+- Teacher / or professor : The person standing in front of the class teaching is called a teacher and in higher classes, a professor.

-- Lessons: The classes taught by teachers are often called lessons or lectures.
+- Lessons : The classes taught by teachers are often called lessons or lectures.

 Phrases for Talking to Your Classmates

-However, these daily-use sentences will help you introduce yourself, ask for important information and even make new friends!
+Talking to new people is always scary.
+However, these daily-use English sentences will help you introduce yourself, ask for important information and even make new friends!

 Introducing Yourself and Meeting New People